dburriss/dburriss.github.io/_posts/2018-04-07-maintainable-unit-tests.md

 Don't worry too much about `InMemoryPersonRepository people = Given.People;` for now, we will come back to it.
 All you need to know is that `InMemoryPersonRepository` implements `IPersonRepository`.

 Since we no longer need `IValidator` and it's implementation, we delete those.
-We also get to delete the test `CreatingPerson_WithValidPerson_CallsIsValid` as we have a better test now `CreatePerson_WithValidName_PersistsPerson`.
+We also get to delete the test `CreatingPerson_WithValidPerson_CallsIsValid` as we have a better test now `CreatePerson_WithValidName_PersistsPerson` that asserts the behavior we care about, the use-case creating and persisting a new person.
 Yay, less test code, better coverage!

 At this point you might be saying "Wait!
 Unit tests are supposed to test one method, on one class".
 No!
 A unit is whatever you need it to be.
 I am by no means saying write no tests for your small implementation details, just make sure you are comfortable deleting them if things change.
-With our focus on behavior tests we can delete those detailed of tests freely and still be covered.
-In-fact I often just delete the tests after I am done developing the component as I just used TDD for fast feedback loop on the design and implementation.
-Remember test code is still code that needs maintenance so the more coverage for less the better.
+With our focus on behavior tests we can delete those detailed tests freely and still be covered.
+In-fact, I often just delete the tests after I am done developing the component as I just used TDD for fast feedback loop on the design and implementation.
+Remember that test code is still code that needs maintenance so the more coverage for less the better.

 So back to the code.
 What does our use-case look like now?